- Only use this method if you are content to

 thin-shelled, or dirty eggs.
 It is good to mark the eggs for

-identification, but use a regular lead pencil, not a pen or marker.
+date and identification, but use a regular lead pencil, not a pen or marker.

 - Until you are ready to place them under the hen, store